SaifVelly/CIT-CelluleWeb/README.md

 The Backend section delves into the server-side of web applications, handling data storage, retrieval, and processing.

-    Introduction to Servers: Understand the role of servers in web development.
+    Introduction to Servers: Understand the architecture of a web application and the role of servers in web development.
-    Database Systems: Learn about different database types (SQL, NoSQL).
+    Database Systems: Learn about different database types (NoSQL in our course).
-        SQL basics (SELECT, INSERT, UPDATE, DELETE).
-        NoSQL concepts (MongoDB, Firebase).
+        NoSQL concepts (MongoDB).
     Server-Side Programming: Explore popular languages and frameworks.
         Node.js and Express.js.
-        Python and Django or Flask.
-        PHP and Laravel.
+    API Development: Create a CRUD API to create, read, update and delete an element in the database.
+        Using Mongoose.
     API Development: Create RESTful APIs for communication between frontend and backend.
         HTTP methods (GET, POST, PUT, DELETE).
         JSON data format.